Skip to product information

 Height: 16.8cm Width: 20.0cm

-Complex and beautifully colored ash glaze
+Complex and beautiful glaze expression

 Profile of Nobuhito Nakaoka